-- Skittishness – Cats with high scores in skittishness are more anxious or high strung.
-They may appear insecure, anxious or fearful of people.
-Skittish cats may benefit from having hiding spots in the home.
-Also, you should be aware of your cat’s environment and try to identify any conditions that could be stressing your cat out.
-A cat who scores low in skittishness is usually very well adjusted to its environment.
+- Skittishness.
+Cats with high scores for skittishness are more anxious and high-strung.
+They may appear insecure or fearful of people.
+Skittish cats may benefit from having hiding spots in the home, and you should attempt to identify and resolve any conditions that could stress them out.
+A cat who scores low in skittishness is usually very well adjusted to their environment.

-- Outgoingness – An outgoing cat is especially curious or nosy.
+- Outgoingness.
+An outgoing cat is especially curious and nosy.
 These cats love to explore and investigate, and they need more mental stimulation and environmental enrichment.
-If they are bored, they can resort to destructive behavior.
-If your cat scores high in the “outgoingness” category, he may benefit from additional toys and active playtime.
-Aging cats and cats with certain health issues may score lower in this category.
+If they are bored, they may resort to destructive behavior.
+If your cat scores high in the “outgoingness” category, they may benefit from additional toys and active playtime.
+Aging cats and cats with health issues may score lower in this category.

-- Spontaneity – Cats who score high on this cat personality trait could be reacting to something in their environment that is stressful.
-This type of cat may be a little erratic, reacting differently to the same situation on different occasions.
-If you cat scores low in impulsivity or spontaneity, it could mean that the cat is well adjusted to their environment and may enjoy routine.
+- Spontaneity.
+Cats who score high on this personality trait could be reacting to something in their environment that is stressful.
+This type of cat may be a little erratic, responding differently to the same situation on multiple occasions.
+If your cat scores low in impulsivity or spontaneity, it could mean that the cat is well adjusted to their environment, and enjoys their current routine.

-- Friendliness – This is a well-adjusted cat.
-The friendly or agreeable cat is often the result of a cat that was well-socialized as a kitten.
-If your cat scores high in friendliness, he may adjust well to people and other pets in the home.
-Cats with a low score in friendliness may enjoy a more solitary lifestyle.
+- Friendliness.
+This is a well-adjusted cat.
+The friendly or agreeable cat is often the result of being well-socialized as a kitten.
+If your cat scores high in friendliness, they may adjust well to people and other pets in the home, and cats with a low score in friendliness may enjoy a more solitary lifestyle.

-If you struggle with your cat’s behavior problems or if you have a multi-cat household where certain cats can’t seem to get along, understanding cat personality may help you to understand why your cat is behaving in a certain way.
-That understanding can help you develop a plan.
-You can make certain adjustments to the home or provide your cat with something that is missing, like environmental enrichment or a safe place to hide.
+If you struggle with your cat’s behavior problems, or if you have a multi-cat household where certain cats can’t seem to get along, understanding a cat’s personality may help you to recognize why your cat is behaving in a certain fashion.
+This understanding can help you develop a plan to make adjustments to the home, or provide your cat with something that is missing, like environmental enrichment.

 Understanding your cat’s normal cat personality can also help you to better monitor your cat’s health.
 Changes in your cat’s personality could signal underlying medical issues.
-For instance, if your cat is normally outgoing and suddenly becomes withdrawn or is hiding more often, a medical issue could be the reason.
+For instance, if your cat is normally outgoing and suddenly becomes withdrawn or is hiding more often, a medical issue could be to blame.

 All About the Bengal Cat Personality

-When a Bengal cat gets bored, he can get into things and become destructive.
-He can take things apart to see how they work, and he can even open draws and cabinets to see what he can find.
-Be sure to hide your jewelry from your Bengal cat because he loves to take things and hide them.
+When a Bengal cat gets bored, they can become destructive, taking things apart to see how they work, and opening drawers and cabinets.
+Be sure to hide your jewelry from your Bengal, as they love to stow away shiny items.

 Here are some more traits in the Bengal cat personality:

-- The Bengal cat loves water play.
-That means the Bengal might jump into the tub or shower with you, or swim alongside you in the swimming pool.
-Be wary of having an aquarium with a Bengal cat.
+- The Bengal loves water play.
+That means this furball might jump into the tub or shower with you, or swim alongside you in the swimming pool.
+Those with a Bengal cat should be weary of having an aquarium.

-- Bengal cats love to climb, and they need a lot of vertical territories.
-The higher up, the better—they can often be found perched at the highest reachable point in the home.
+- Bengal cats love to climb, and they need many vertical territories.
+The higher up, the better—they can often be found perched at the highest reachable point in the household.

 - These highly intelligent cats are avid hunters and fishers.
 They love to catch fish and small animals.

-- The Bengal cat personality is very friendly.
-Bengal cats love people and will do anything to get attention from them.
+- The Bengal cat personality is extremely friendly.
+Bengals love people and other pets and will do anything to get their attention.

-- Bengal cats can be territorial, so if you want to have more than one cat it is a good idea to get the cats at the same time.
+- Bengals can be territorial, so if you want more than one cat, it would be wise to introduce them to the household at the same time.

 All About the Russian Blue Personality

-The Russian Blue personality is gentle, sweet and affectionate.
-This is a reserved cat, but once he gets comfortable with you he can be a playful, loving companion.
-Described as elegant and reserved, the Russian Blue personality is affectionate but not clingy toward family members.
-He will probably want to sleep with you and to be with you as you go about your daily chores.
-He also loves to be combed while you are sitting watching TV.
+The Russian Blue personality is gentle, sweet, and affectionate.
+This is a reserved cat, but once they get comfortable with you, they can be a playful, loving companion.
+Often described as elegant and stoic, the Russian Blue personality is warm, but not overly clingy toward family members.
+They may want to sleep with you, snuggle up with you on the couch, or follow you around as you complete household chores.

 Here are some more Russian Blue personality traits:

-- This is a sensitive cat who doesn’t like to be ignored.
-When he doesn’t get attention, the Russian Blue may become anxious or fearful.
+- This is a sensitive cat that doesn’t like to be ignored.
+When they don’t get attention, the Russian Blue may become anxious or fearful.

 - The Russian Blue has a quiet voice and is not especially vocal, however, they will respond if you talk to them and they can learn the meaning of many words.

-- He loves jumping and climbing up to the highest places where he can study the people in his home and his environment before deciding whether or not he wants to get involved.
+- They love jumping and climbing up to the highest place where they can study the people in their home before deciding whether or not to interact.

-- The Russian Blue is a well-behaved cat that is easy to train.
-This is an intelligent cat that likes to be challenged by learning tricks and playing with puzzle toys that reward them with treats.
+- The Russian Blue is an intelligent cat that is easy to train.
+They love to be challenged to learn tricks and play with puzzle toys that reward them with treats.

-- A Russian Blue is very particular about hygiene and will not enter its litter box if it is dirty.
+- This breed is very particular about hygiene and will not enter their litter box if it is dirty.

 - Being an avid observer, the Russian Blue can learn how to open a closet door or break into the treat container or cat food bag.